twitter/twitter-cldr-rb/README.md

 The CLDR data set only includes 4 specific date formats, full, long, medium, and short, so you'll have to choose amongst them for the one that best fits your needs.
 Yes, it's limiting, but the 4 formats get the job done most of the time :)

-Behind the scenes, these convenience methods are creating instances of LocalizedDate, LocalizedTime, and LocalizedDateTime.
+Behind the scenes, these convenience methods are creating instances of `LocalizedDate`, `LocalizedTime`, and `LocalizedDateTime`.
 You can do the same thing if you're feeling adventurous:

 ```ruby
 dt = TwitterCldr::LocalizedDateTime.new(DateTime.now, :es)